The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Data availability

 \section{Data availability}

 The data underlying this article are available from the public sources in the links or references given in the article (or references therein).
-Estimations from the article may be available on request.
+Estimations or values from the article are available on reasonable request.